 Detailed Entry Process

 The race will accept 300 entries.
-Past experience has shown there will be a withdrawal rate of at least 25% prior to race day, and no additional entries will be offered once the 300 places have been accepted.
+Past experience has shown there will be a withdrawal rate of around 25% prior to race day, and no additional entries will be offered once the 300 places have been accepted.

 All entries must be submitted by completing all sections of the standard electronic form on the race entry site.
 No payment or credit card details will be requested at the time of entry, but successful entrants will receive an invitation to enter the race and must then provide appropriate credit or debit card details within the defined period to allow payment of the race entry fee to be taken.